 Contract with an agreed rate (Contratto di locazione a tariffa concordata) Another form of long term contract is a 3 + 2 year contract, with an initial term of 3 years and an option for 2 more years after that.
 This commitment is a lot shorter, so it means the landlord cannot set their own price.
 Instead, they need to charge the rental price as pre-approved by tenants and landlord organisation as well as local town authorities.

 Why would a landlord do this?
 Well, the commitment is shorter and the Italian government offers a variety of tax breaks and discounts when they offer this type of contract.
-Here too, the tenant can cancel at any time as long as you announce your intent properly.
+Here too, the tenant can cancel at any time as long as you provide a justifiable reason and inform the owner with a registered letter at least 6 months in advance.

 Subletting is forbidden under the contracts with an agreed rate but is possible in the other contract types.
 The only stipulation is that you don’t rent out the property in its entirety.
 So, if you’re renting a 3 bedroom apartment, you’re free to sublet 2 of the rooms.
 Do make sure you discuss the situation with your landlord in advance and make sure that the terms of the subletting are on paper as well.
 Especially because you‘re liable for any damages these subtenants cause.